turboapps/docs/src/server/administration/index.md

 - **Reports**: This page provides preconfigured customizable analytics reports, sorted according to Administration, Hub, and Users.
 For more information refer to [Reports](/server/administration/reports).

-- **Integrations**: This page provides options to configure integrations with variety of third-party services, such as cloud storage providers and Learning Management Systems.
-For more information refer to [Integrations](/server/administration/integrations).

-- **General**: This page contains a summary of your Turbo Server license, and information and options for configuring Turbo Server.
-For more information refer to [General](/server/administration/general).

 ## Browser Support

 The Turbo Server administration site supports the latest versions of modern browsers.
 For the best experience, we recommend using one of the following browsers: